j1an5/workers-oauth-provider-forgbot/README.md

 //
 // The `oauth` parameter is the same as for the default handler (`fetchDefault`, above).
 //
-// The `props` parameter contains the `props` value that was passed to
+// The `ctx.props` property contains the `props` value that was passed to
-// `oauth.completeAuthorization()` during the authorization flow that authorized this client. function fetchApi(request: Request, env, ctx, oauth: OAuthHelpers, props) {
+// `oauth.completeAuthorization()` during the authorization flow that authorized this client. function fetchApi(request: Request, env, ctx, oauth: OAuthHelpers) {
   // The application can implement its API endpoints like normal.
 This app implements a single
   // endpoint, `/api/whoami`, which returns the user's authenticated identity.

   let url = new URL(request.url);
   if (url.pathname == "/api/whoami") {
-    // Since the username is embedded in `props`, which came from the access token that the
+    // Since the username is embedded in `ctx.props`, which came from the access token that the
-    // OAuthProivder already verified, we don't need to do any other authentication steps. return new Response(`You are authenticated as: ${props.username}`);
+    // OAuthProivder already verified, we don't need to do any other authentication steps. return new Response(`You are authenticated as: ${ctx.props.username}`);
   }

   return new Response("Not found", {status: 404});